balabolau/AITranscription/README.md

   For production, consider containerizing the application using Docker and orchestrating services with Docker Compose.

 - **Scaling:**
-  In production, you may choose to run multiple worker processes or even split services (API, worker, static file server) into separate containers.
+  In production, you may choose to run multiple worker processes or split services (API, worker, static file server) into separate containers.

 - **Security:**
-  Implement proper access control (e.g., authentication, HTTPS) for both the API and the web interface.
+  Although the current MVP is designed for single-user access, implement proper access control (e.g., basic authentication or IP whitelisting) and secure communication (HTTPS) before wider deployment.

+- **Centralized Logging and Monitoring:**
+  The application’s JSON-formatted logs are designed for integration with modern monitoring and alerting systems, providing clear visibility into operations and errors.

+- **Error Handling:**
+  Comprehensive error logging is in place.
+For production, consider adding more robust input validations and user-friendly error responses.

+## Known Limitations and Future Enhancements

+- **Input Validation:**
+  More robust validation of file types and sizes is recommended before deploying to a public environment.

+- **Automated Testing:**
+  While the current implementation serves as an MVP, adding unit and integration tests will be essential for ensuring long-term stability.

+- **Caching and Performance Optimization:**
+  Future versions may incorporate caching mechanisms and further optimizations to reduce processing overhead and improve performance.

-- **File Naming:**
+- **Enhanced Security:**
-  Transcripts are stored with a unique name that includes the job ID.
-You can customize the download endpoint to present a clean file name to the user if desired.
+  As the application scales, consider integrating more advanced authentication, authorization, and secrets management solutions.

 ## Troubleshooting